Paudge Behan

 Paudge Rodger Behan (/ˈpɔːdʒ ˈbiːən/ PAWJ-_-BEE-ən; born 18 January 1965) is an Irish actor and writer.
-The son of IRA Chief of Staff Cathal Goulding and Beatrice Behan, the widow of playwright Brendan Behan, Paudge Behan worked briefly as a journalist for a Dublin newspaper before turning to acting.
+Behan worked briefly as a journalist for a Dublin newspaper before turning to acting.
 After a series of minor film and television roles in the 1990s, he was handpicked by English novelist Barbara Taylor Bradford to appear as the male lead in a 1999 dramatisation of her book A Secret Affair (1996).

 Behan has also appeared in the feature films A Man of No Importance (1994), Conspiracy of Silence (2003) and Veronica Guerin (2003), and has taken leading roles in two short films, A Lonely Sky (2006) and Wake Up (2007).

-Family and early life
+Early life

-Paudge Behan received his family name from his mother Beatrice's husband Brendan Behan, pictured here at the Jager House Ballroom in New York City in 1960.